tc39/notes/es9/2018-03/mar-20.md

 KM: should we also consider a more Asian meetings

-KCL: i would be happy to do that but we only have a meeting space for 30 people
+KCL: I would be happy to do that but we only have a meeting space for 30 people

 DE: one or more companies would be able to co-sponsor a large enough space.

 KCL: I would be very happy

-???: Is the est coast doable?
+??: Is the est coast doable?

 KCL: For me, definitely it's more doable.